mui/material-ui/docs/src/pages/components/menus/menus.md

 Choosing an option should immediately ideally commit the option and close the menu.

 **Disambiguation**: In contrast to simple menus, simple dialogs can present additional detail related to the options available for a list item or provide navigational or orthogonal actions related to the primary task.
-Although they can display the same content, simple menus are preferred over simple dialogs because simple menus are less disruptive to the user’s current context.
+Although they can display the same content, simple menus are preferred over simple dialogs because simple menus are less disruptive to the user's current context.

 {{"demo": "pages/components/menus/SimpleMenu.js"}}